green-party-dublin-central/nh-web/site/content/post/clonliff-college-development-meeting.md

 ---
-title: Clonliff College development - Hines meeting
+title: Clonliffe College development - Hines meeting
 date: 2021-04-09T16:12:21.386Z
 description: A meeting for local elected reps with Hines on the proposed development at Clonliffe College took place on 8th April 2021.